 I mentioned last week, we’re in the process of switching out all of the autumn apples for pumpkins around the house.
 We personally don’t decorate for Halloween because we never have any trick-or-treaters.

 My nieces and nephews usually celebrate with a big dinner at my parent’s house before heading out to enjoy neighborhood festivities.

 The other day, I went to the Dollar Tree to pick up a few seasonal supplies.
 I found these carvable pumpkins were the perfect size to use around the house for Thanksgiving entertaining and in late fall décor too.

 As you can image, the bright orange is not really my style given my heart speaks in neutrals.
 But for $1 each, I knew I would be able to paint them.
 These are actually carvable pumpkins.
 I used craft paint I already have on hand to paint mine but you could also use chalk paint or even latex paint.

 This was after the first coat of craft paint.
 You can definitely see the bright orange is still peeking through.
 I liked the green color of the stem so I decided not to paint it.

 This was after two coats.

-I know around this time of year, fall decorating expenses can really start adding up so I wanted to show you four different ways you can use a dollar store pumpkin in four different place settings.
+I know around this time of year, fall decorating expenses can really start adding up.
+So, I wanted to show you four different ways you can use a dollar store pumpkin in four different place settings.
 I’ve been collecting vintage dishes for a while now.

-These carvable pumpkins seem to be made out of something that feels like styrofoam so you actually secure the sticks right into the side of the pumpkin stem.
+These carvable pumpkins seem to be made out of something that feels like styrofoam.
+Make sure to secure the sticks right into the side of the pumpkin stem.
 The shells can be secured with glue.